Emma Pegrum – Chief Operations Officer

 Coming from the salty waters of the Torres Straits with ties to Yarrabah, Aggie found herself on the other side of the country working alongside youth, her passion.
 Aggie’s drive for reconciliation is fuelled by the dream of being able to engage, support and educate Aboriginal and Torres Strait Islander youth to be leaders within their own community.
 Sharing culture, experiences and connecting through stories are all part of the journey towards reconciliation.

-I started out at ICEA hanging out with my mates at the events but as I learned more about the history of the Indigenous people I continued at ICEA with the goal of inspiring a positive change in the youth of Australia.
+George Van Beem, Maladjiny Co-Coordinator: Perth born and raised.
+1/4 Dutch, 1/4 Hungarian, 1/2 Australian.
+I started out at ICEA hanging out with my mates at the events but as I learned more about the histories of Aboriginal people I continued at ICEA with the goal of inspiring a positive change in the youth of Australia.

-For my education I attended Christ Church Grammar School where ICEA was a prominent body within the community.
-The organisation was raising awareness for issues in our community.
-As I grew older I started to attend more and more ICEA events and over time I began to realise that these issues were problems experienced by people not so different to myself.
+Harry Barrett, ICEA Classic Event Manager, Social Media Coordinator: ICEA was really prominent in raising awareness in my high school community.
+As I grew older I started to attend more and more ICEA events and over time I began to realise that these issues were things experienced by people not so different to myself.
 It was because of this realisation I decided to join in a volunteer capacity.